BoltCode34/NCPF/README.md

 Status

-(work in progress — add build/version/license badges here once decided) Warning if you get divide by xero exeption
+(work in progress — add build/version/license badges here once decided)

+Warning

+if you get divide by zero exeption
-Pls execute on scene NCPFMap -> NCPFMapBuilder->Build(in context menu)
+Pls execute on scene NCPFMap -> NCPFMapBuilder->Build(in context menu) to generate map